garcia-sonia/walkies-knocklyon/README.md

 ### Technical reference

-First of all, I would like to thank my Mentor from Code Institute [Richard Wells](https://github.com/D0nni387) for his all his help and good advice throughout this project Portfolio.
+First of all, I would like to thank my Mentor from Code Institute [Richard Wells](https://github.com/D0nni387) for all his help and good advice throughout this project Portfolio.

 The project was influenced by the Code Institute's code along project called "Love Running" where I took inspiration for the placement of the logo, navigation bar and hero image with a zoom effect.